cloudfoundry-community/splunk-firehose-nozzle/README.md

 After populating the application info cache file, user can copy to different Splunk nozzle deployments and start Splunk nozzle to pick up this cache file by specifying correct "--boltdb-path" flag or "BOLTDB_PATH" environment variable.

+### Index routing
+Index routing is a feature that can be used to send different Cloud Foundry logs to different indexes for better ACL and data retention control in Splunk.

-###Per application index routing (deprecates instructions below)
+#### Per application index routing via application manifest
-in your app manifest provide an env var called SPLUNK_INDEX and assign it the index you would like to send the data to
+In your app manifest provide an environment variable called SPLUNK_INDEX and assign it the index you would like to send the data to

 ```
 applications: